Quarkus Neo4j

 false

-The maximum amount of connections in the connection pool towards a single database.
+the maximum amount of connections in the connection pool towards a single database

 Environment variable: QUARKUS_NEO4J_POOL_MAX_CONNECTION_POOL_SIZE